pacyL2K19/weather-app/README.md

     ```
     to bundle scripts with **_webpack_** a static module bundler for modern JavaScript applications
     Then open the `dist/index.html` in a web browser
-7. In develoment mode run
-    ```bash
-    npm run start
-    ```
-    This will allow you to watch changes in entry files

 ### Usage
 Lauch the local version of this project opening the `dist/index.html` file in the browser